Tech-Tavern/tech-tavern-board-express/README.md

 ## Full-stack Run

-Bring up both the DB and API in containers
+Bring up both the DB and API in containers:

 ```bash
 docker-compose up -d